Using an Oracle database as a source for AWS DMS

 ARCHIVELOG

-mode, run the command following to set
+mode, execute the following query.

 Setting up supplemental logging